Kenora: Education

-Two school boards and a community college function in the Kenora Area.
+Two school boards and 2 community colleges function in the Kenora area.

 The Keewatin-Patricia District School Board operates one high school (Beaver Brae Secondary School) and four elementary schools (Keewatin Public School, Evergreen School, King George IV School, and Valleyview School).

 The Kenora Catholic District School Board operates one high school (Saint Thomas Aquinas High School) and three elementary schools (École Ste.
 Marguerite-Bourgeois, Pope John Paul II School and St. Louis School).
 The elementary school, officially named Pope John Paul II, amalgamated approximately 350 students from the former Mount Carmel and Our Lady of the Valley schools. École Ste.
 Marguerite-Bourgeois is a French immersion school.

 Confederation College has a Kenora campus and serves post-secondary and adult education needs in the city and surrounding area.
+Seven Generations Post Secondary Institute also offer post secondary courses, focusing on Indigenous teachings.

 Housed within the college is Contact North, which offers Kenora residents local access to university and college programs not directly offered by the college campus.
 Contact North is Ontario's most extensive distance education network providing access to education and training opportunities in remote locations of Northern Ontario through a network of access centres.
 Contact North works with 13 colleges and universities.

-There is also an Indigenous college and education facility added called Seven Generations, located in the building that once housed Lakewood Junior High School before becoming Seven Generations Education Institute.
-It prepares Indigenous and Non-Indigenous students for work within the community and surrounding region.
+There is also an Indigenous college and education facility called Seven Generations, located in the building that once housed Lakewood Junior High School before becoming Seven Generations Education Institute.
+It prepares Indigenous and non-Indigenous students for work within the community and surrounding region.

-Geological Significance
+Geological significance

 One of Earth's earliest supercontinents, a large landmass comprising several of today's continents, predating Pangaea by 2.4 billion years, has been termed Kenorland by geologists, named after the Kenoran orogeny (also called the Algoman orogeny), which in turn was named after the town of Kenora, Ontario.
 In Kenora, rocks and geomagnetic evidence have been found which support Kenorland's creation approximately 2.72 billion years ago (2.72 Ga) as a result of a series of accretion events and the formation of new continental crust, demarcating the earliest identifiably known land on Earth.

 Media

-The major news source in Kenora is the Kenora Daily Miner and News, one of Canada's smallest daily newspapers.
+The major news source in Kenora is the Kenora Miner and News.